Your Guide to VAT and Your Business

 There are various HMRC schemes that are designed to ease registration for small business, such as Flat Rate Scheme, Annual Accounting Scheme or Cash Accounting.
 Your accountant should always advise you on the best option for your business and whether you qualify for these schemes.

-Canceling VAT Registration
+Cancelling VAT Registration

 If your turnover drops to below £83,000 then you can cancel your registration.
 But it’s worth speaking to your accountant for advice.
 It can be advantageous to stay registered when; you regularly reclaim VAT or if the majority of your customers are VAT registered.
 Always consider whether the drop is a temporary blip or a permanent adjustment.
 You must keep your records of 6 years after de-registering.